-“Beet It” is another healthy product for athletes.
-Beet It could be described as a natural healthy “EPO Boost” looking at the findings:
+“Beet It” is healthy product made of beet root juice specifically targetted at athletes.
+You could describe it as a natural healthy “EPO Boost” looking at the findings and the original researchers were unusually hyperbolic in their praise:

 This is one of the sports nutrition stories of the decade, I think it is one of those discoveries, for want of a better word, that transcends, it’s not just performance, it has a health implication and application as well. – Professor Andy Jones, University of Exeter

-The modest beetroot may be one of nature’s true superfoods and with qualities of particular interest to athletes.
-The Beet It products take advantage of these qualities and the most practical product for athletes – the 7cl Beet It shot – is perfectly suited to the needs of an endurance runner.
-Easy to carry and with a pleasant, not to “beety” taste, from being mixed with an equal portion of lemon juice, this concentrated shot packs the same amount of beetroot as a 25ml glass and there are no additional ingredients – just the concentrated organic beetroot and lemon juice.
+The modest beetroot may be one of nature’s true ‘superfoods’ with qualities of particular interest to athletes.
+The Beet It products take advantage of these qualities and the most practical product for athletes – the 7 cl Beet It shot – attempts to match the needs of an endurance runner.
+Easy to carry and with a pleasant, and not too “beety” taste (from being mixed with an equal portion of lemon juice), this concentrated shot packs the same amount of beetroot as a 25ml glass and there are no additional ingredients – just the concentrated organic beetroot and lemon juice.

 How does it work?

 Beetroot provides a natural source of a molecule called nitric oxide (NO3).
-Attention first came to this “miracle molecule” in 1998, when the Nobel Prize for medicine and physiology was awarded to Robert Furchgott, Louis Ignarro and Ferid Murad for proving that this previously unknown molecule plays a crucial part in human health helping protect the heart, fight off bacteria, stimulate the brain and regulate blood pressure.
+Attention first came to this “miracle molecule”, as it was dubbed in marketing speak, in 1998, when the Nobel Prize for medicine and physiology was awarded to Robert Furchgott, Louis Ignarro and Ferid Murad for proving that this previously esoteric molecule plays a crucial part in human health helping protect the heart, fight off bacteria, stimulate the brain and regulate blood pressure.

-Beet It stamina shots also carry the logo of Informed Sport ensuring rigorous testing from contaminants.
+Beet It stamina shots also carry the logo of Informed Sport ensuring rigorous testing from contaminants – an important concern for higher level competitors and anyone else liable to be doping tested.

 What the research says